 You will need to consult with Dr. Pemberton to determine if a VBAC is a good choice for you.

 Circumcision is the surgical removal of the foreskin that covers the head of the penis.
 It is an elective procedure that is primarily performed for hygiene, cultural, and religious reasons.
-Dr. Pemberton or the pediatrician on call will perform the procedure in the hospital before the baby is discharged home.
+We will perform the circumcision in our office a few days after birth.
 You can also choose to have your own pediatrician perform the procedure in his/her office at a later date.